mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

     category: docs
 ---

-This document outlines the steps needed to build a [Yocto](https://www.yoctoproject.org/) image containing a testable version of the Mender client for both QEMU and BeagleBone.
+This document outlines the steps needed to build a [Yocto](https://www.yoctoproject.org/?target=_blank) image containing a testable version of the Mender client for both QEMU and BeagleBone.

 What is meta-mender?
 ==============

 meta-mender is a layer, that enables the creation of a Yocto image where the Mender client is part of the image.
-With Mender installed on the image, you can deploy image updates and benefit from features like automatic roll-back, and soon remote management, phased roll-outs, logging, reporting, etc.
+With Mender installed on the image, you can deploy image updates and benefit from features like automatic roll-back, and remote management, phased roll-outs, logging, reporting, etc.

 The meta-mender layer contains all the needed recipes to build the Mender Go binary as a part of the Yocto image.
 It currently supports cross-compiling Mender for ARM devices using Go 1.6.

-As Mender is a framework not just a standalone application it requires the bootloader and partition layout set up in a specific way.
+As Mender is a framework not just a standalone application it requires the [bootloader and partition layout](../../Getting-started/System-requirements#device-partitioning) set up in a specific way.
 That's why it is recommended to use Yocto for building a complete image containing all the needed dependencies and configuration.